 - appropriate governance and administrative framework.

-These eight criteria are described in full in the document ‘Interim accreditation process for integrating authorities’, available on the National Statistical Service website.
+These eight criteria are described in full in the ‘Interim accreditation process for integrating authorities’ document.
 Advice on documentation to support the claims made against the criteria is provided in the next section, Applying for accreditation.

 Under the interim accreditation arrangements, the integrating authority seeking accreditation is responsible for obtaining an independent audit of their self-assessment against the accreditation criteria.
 They are also responsible for the associated costs of the audit which are expected to be in the order of $15,000 to $20,000.
 Internal procurement procedures should be followed when engaging an audit provider.
 [1.
 The Secretariat can provide a list of auditors who have audited previous applications for accreditation if required.]

 The auditor is expected to conduct audit procedures in accordance with applicable Standards on Assurance Engagements (ASAE 3100 Compliance Engagements) to verify the statements of claim made in the self-assessment as measured by the documentary evidence provided.
 The auditor is not expected to test the design of processes and controls in relation to compliance with the subject matter or the operating effectiveness of such processes and controls.